Tuition fees - study in Scotland

 Living costs grants

 There are living costs grants available to certain categories of students such as lone parents and those with dependants.
 Dependants can include other adults that students act as carers for.
-There is also additional funding available for those leaving care to enter higher education.
-If your course requires you to undertake a period of paid placement, you will not be able to claim any living costs grants during this time.
+A separate funding package is available for eligible care experienced students entering higher education.

 Disabled Students' Allowance